 - CZ75-Auto - $500.
 Added in the February 12, 2014 update (Steam version only) and new to the series.
 Unlike the Tec-9 and Five-SeveN, the CZ75-Auto is fully-automatic at the cost of a very low amount of magazines.

-- Dual Berettas - $700.
+- Dual Berettas - $400.
 Previously known as the ".40 Dual Elites" (and previously only purchasable by T players). $700 in console and early Steam versions.

 All submachine guns (other than the P90) have a +100% kill cash bonus (+200% in Classic Casual mode).
 The P90 has a +50% kill cash bonus in Classic Casual mode.